infinum/rails-handbook/Design Patterns/Adapters.md

 **Using a deserializer in an adapter**

-In the above example, after we'd fetched recent user media from Instagram, we passed the response to the RecentMedia parser which is going to parse the response and add some additional methods around the response, for example failed?, success?, etc.
+In the above example, after we'd fetched the recent user media from Instagram, we passed the response to the RecentMedia parser which is going to parse the response and add some additional methods around the response (for example: failed?, success?, etc.).

 ```ruby
 module Adapters